uldyssian2008/websiteMe/content/publication/example/index.md

 ---
-title: Making transport more robust and interpretable by moving data through a small number of anchor points.
+title: Making transport more robust and interpretable by moving data through a small number of anchor points
 publication_types:
   - "1"
 authors: